Traveling to Abkhazia is possible by air from any city of the world to the Sochi International Airport, Russian Federation.

 To call a local mobile number remove the following code: +7940 and use the last 7 digits of the number.

-To make an international call you can use the Call Centres at the Sukhum city centre.
+To make an international call you can use the Call Centre at the Sukhum Post Office city centre or have a mobile plan.

 You can get a local sim and use internet, receive and send SMS and make local and international calls.